 Assessments and grading

 This is a pass/fail course.
-You must complete 12 Challenge assessments (these are like quizzes) and 4 Milestone assessments (these are like tests) with an overall score of 70% or better.
+You must complete 12 Challenges (formative assessments) and 5 Milestones (summative assessments) with an overall score of 70% or better.

 Start your free trial today

 - Take the first Challenge of any course